Instructions for translators¶

 Set up a site¶

-Before starting to translate, you must set up a site (a Django project) on which you can see your work while you are evolving.
-You cannot simply translate all those messages and then believe that they are correct.
+During translation you will use the demo sites to see your work while you are evolving.
+You cannot simply translate all those messages and believe that they are correct.

-And let's say for example that you want to translate them to Spanish.
+Let's say for example that you want to translate to Spanish.

 Go to your local project directory: